broadinstitute/gatk-sv/README.md

 ## <a name="module00b">Module 00b</a>
 Runs ploidy estimation, dosage scoring, and optionally VCF QC.
 The results from this module can be used for QC and batching.

 For large cohorts, we recommend dividing samples into smaller batches (~500 samples) with ~1:1 male:female ratio.
+Refer to the [Batching](#batching) section for further guidance on creating batches.

 We also recommend using sex assignments generated from the ploidy estimates and incorporating them into the PED file.